emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 Every key MUST be randomly chosen from a uniform distribution.

 With AES-GCM-SST, up to 2^32 random nonces MAY be used with the same key while still keeping the collision probability under the 2^-32 that NIST requires {{GCM}}.
-In general if r random nonces are used with the same key, the collision probability is r^2 / 2^97
+If r random nonces are used with the same key, the collision probability for AES-GCM-SST is r^2 / 2^97.

-If tag verification fails, the decrypted message and expected_tag MUST NOT be given as output and MUST be overwritten with zeros.
+If tag verification fails, the plaintext and expected_tag MUST NOT be given as output and MUST be overwritten with zeros.

 The confidentiality offered against passive attackers is equal to GCM {{GCM}} and given by the birthday bound.
 The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.

 For the AEAD Algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 2^-t where t is the tag length in bits {{Nyberg}}.
 This is significantly higher than GCM and true for all allowed plaintext and associated data lengths.
-The maximum size of the associated data (A_MAX) has been lowered to enable forgery probability close to ideal for 80-bit tags even with maximum size plaintex and associated data.
+The maximum size of the associated data (A_MAX) has been lowered to enable forgery probability close to ideal for 80-bit tags even with maximum size plaintexts and associated data.
 Just like {{RFC5116}} GCM-SST only allows 96-bit nonces.

 The tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 For 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.